shalzz/shalzz.github.io/content/blog/dharmalaya/index.md

 redundancy.

 However, going straight from a hierarchy to a flat organizational model simply **does not** work.
-I don't see myself visiting Dharmalaya again, but I do now know how it feels to be in a dysfunctional community.
+I don't see myself visiting Dharmalaya again, but I do know how it feels to be in a dysfunctional community now.

 [0]: https://dharmalaya.in/
 [1]: https://en.wikipedia.org/wiki/Didi_Contractor